Benefits of Trading as a Business

 Less Administration, Less Paperwork

 Trading as a business takes almost no paperwork or admin.
 All that is required is opening a trading account and tracking progress in a trading journal.
+This is a large part of what people like about the trader’s lifestyle.

 Running a traditional business involves LOADS of paperwork and administration. from accounting to employee files, inventory, insurance… The list goes on and on and on…